tshepang/blog-movies/content/movies/Apocalypse Now (1979).rst

 there had to be sex and romance too.
 Regardless, the gal rocks so hard, complete with the face and sensuality of the magnificent Tilda Swinton.

-The shortcomings of the movie aren't comfortable with me, for I would be happy to name it a masterpiece.
-But it's not.
-Excellent as it is.
-There's simply so much more out there that's overall superior.
+I hate the shortcomings of the, for I would be happy to name it a masterpiece.
 Surely this is a work of visual excellence, and is showered with amazing cinematography and, especially, production design.
 The only war movie that is any match on both these elements is *Saving Private Ryan*.
 Maybe